filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 By using the best strategy, the probability of getting a Royal Flush is about **0.004 %** which means, *it's expected* that he plays around **23081** games of video poker.

 Furthermore, we can provide the amount of games needed for getting a Royal Flush with a certain probability.
 For example: It's 50 % likely that Joshimuz gets a Royal Flush if he plays 15998 games.
 On the other hand, there is a 1 % chance that he might not get a Royal Flush even after 106288 games.
-RIP.

 |p|n|
 |-|-|